 Persistent groin pain after hip replacement

-Doctors at the Mayo Clinic writing in the Journal of bone and joint surgery suggest that a potential cause of persistent groin pain after total hip arthroplasty is impingement of the iliopsoas tendon.
+In an April 2017 paper, doctors at the Mayo Clinic writing in the Journal of Bone and Joint Surgery (2) suggest that a potential cause of persistent groin pain after total hip arthroplasty is impingement of the iliopsoas tendon.
 Treatment options include conservative management, tenotomy, and acetabular revision (surgery to adjust or replace the hip socket component).

 In looking to suggest treatment options the Mayo doctors looked at 49 patients with a diagnosis of iliopsoas impingement after primary total hip arthroplasty

 - 21 patients underwent acetabular revision,